spopov812/CartPole-Solution/README.md

 $python Simulation.py train

 Note-
-Highest score available is 200
+Open AI's Gym must be installed, as well as Keras library Highest score possible is 200

 After training, a graph will be generated showing the loss function change over time.
 Only after closing it can the model procced with testing data.